Choosing the Best Competition for YOU

 Where to Find Information about Competitions

 The world of music competitions is much wider than you may realize.
 Your best resource for information will be your teacher, who will undoubtedly possess extensive knowledge and may even have firsthand experience serving on juries.
 There are also comprehensive sources such as The World Federation of International Music Competitions, which provides the most detailed information for all member competitions.
 Listings can also be found at www.musicalchairs.info, which includes competitions that are not members of the Federation.
 The Alink Argerich Foundation primarily addresses piano competitions.
 In addition to offering much of the above information, it lists the results of recent competitions, as well as interim results for those already in progress.
 Another well-known source is MusicalAmerica.com, which lists the details for over 400 U.S. and international competitions.
-These databases are free and open to the public for the month of May 2012.

 How to Evaluate Competitions and Make Choices